salesforce/storm-dynamic-spout/README.md

 criteria changes!

 ### Example use cases
 Wow!
-That sounds interesting...but when would I need this?
+That sounds interesting...but when would I actually need this?

 #### Multi-tenant processing
 When consuming a multi-tenant commit log you may want to postpone processing for one or more tenants.
 Imagine